DavidHarrisRid/VibeCode/README.md

 pip install windows-curses
 ```

-Then launch the game with:
+Then launch the collection with:

 ```bash
 python VibeCode.py